RichardCoffee/fluidity-theme/README.md

 # fluidity-theme

-A WordPress theme.
+A WordPress theme I use as a parent theme.
+I am trying to add docblocks to all files, classes, and functions, but since I use vi as my editor, the docblocks don't really do me any good, and I have no way of testing their usefulness.
+Could someone look at this for me?

-## Root theme files
+## Theme files - root directory

 This section covers all theme root directory files.
-If you are at all familiar with how a WordPress theme works, what the majority of what these files are, and how they work, will already be known to you.
+If you are at all familiar with how a WordPress theme works, then what the majority of these files are, and how they work, should already be known to you.

 ### Pages